TobbeLino/OrphanReaper/README.md

 # OrphanReaper

-A PowerShell script to automatically detect and kill orphaned processes on Windows, with special handling for suspended processes.
+A PowerShell script to automatically detect and kill orphaned git-bash processes on Windows, with special handling for suspended processes.
+Mainly created to remove hanging, orphaned bash.exe processes (and child-processes) left by Cursor IDE when using git-bash

 ## Features